SciML/SciMLBook/README.md

 ## [Spring 2021 Github Branch](https://github.com/mitmath/18337/tree/spring21) (we will follow somewhat closely)

-## Announcement: Undergrad Julia introduction by Prof. Steven Johnson
+## Announcement:
-will take place
+Undergrad Julia introduction by Prof. Steven Johnson will take place wednesday 5pm by zoom.
+Details to be announced.

 ### Material copied from last year for now: